Age

 Recognizing Emotions

 Connecting through giggles and tears.
-Emotional moments – whether happy, sad, fearful are the times kids naturally turn to you
+Emotional moments, whether happy, sad, or fearful, are when kids naturally turn to you for

 Tantrums Happen